 A new food hall is coming to Boston this winter, and already the lineup is looking delicious.

-Patina Restaurant Group on Monday announced some of the vendors that will be featured at the new food hall, and some of them hail from just a few blocks away in the North End.
+Patina Restaurant Group has announced some of the vendors that will be featured at the new food hall, and some of them hail from just a few blocks away in the North End.

 A statement from Hub Hall officials said that the 16,000-square-foot space will feature “local favorites, international cuisines, health-conscious foods and indulgent dishes,” and will host restaurant partners “ranging from beloved Boston brands to new market entries, as well as totally new ventures and concepts from notable chefs who are nationally and internationally known.”

-One other quick thing to note: Banners Kitchen & Tap, a sports bar opening mid-October, and Guy Fieri’s Tequila Cocina are planning to open as part of the Hub on Causeway development, but are not part of the food hall.
+One other quick thing to note: Banners Kitchen & Tap, a sports bar that opened last week, and Guy Fieri’s Tequila Cocina, which will open in the future, are part of the Hub on Causeway development, but are not part of the food hall.

 Not all 18 vendors for Hub Hall have been announced — nor has an exact opening date, other than “this winter” — but in the meantime, here’s a running list of who has been tapped to open in the food hall, in alphabetical order.